MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/modules/es-modules.md

 ## Support

+### Runtimes

 This approach is widely supported:

-- [x] Browsers (including Chrome, Firefox and Safari since at least 2018).
-- [x] Node.js
+- [x] Node.js - available from Node 12
 - [x] Deno
+- [x] Browsers - including Chrome, Firefox and Safari since at least 2018.

+### Fallback

-For browsers which don't support it, you can use a fallback:
+For browsers which don't support it, you can use specify your own fallback script:

 ```html
 <script type="module" src="main.js"></script>